stephanos/payroll/README.md

 The actual 'tricky' logic is in easily unit testable classes, while the components that wire things together and have side effects are tested with integration tests.
-Taking the extra mile to setup a database test environment also payed off, since it made it very easy and fast to test the interaction with the database (instead of manually testing it).
+Taking the extra mile to setup a database test environment also payed off, since it made it very easy and fast to test its integration (instead of doing it manually).